nordeck/matrix-neoboard/README.md

 #### `MatrixRTC`

+Element with the minimal version `1.12.26` that has RTC transports support for widgets.

 Synapse with the minimal version `1.154.0` is required with several extra configurations.

 Delayed events have to be enabled, example: `max_event_delay_duration: 24h`.